Have you heard of geriatric care managers?

 In short, a geriatric care manager can be a godsend for the long distance caregiver.

-If you want some help locating a geriatric care manager in your area through the association that certifies them, check out at CareManager.org.
+If you want some help locating a aging services in your area through, check out Eldercare Locator.

 Realizing that you can’t always do everything yourself, you don’t always know the best place to get help, what help is available, or how to get the respite family caregivers desperately need is an important part of being a successful (and healthy) caregiver.